 During the 1850s, the island’s dual use as a prison and a dockyard led to management conflict between Mann and Ormsby.
 Mann’s promotion to superintendent effectively resolved this issue as he became solely responsible for every aspect of island life.
 Mann continued to run Cockatoo Island until his retirement in 1870, a year on from the penal establishment’s closure.

 Cockatoo Island’s most infamous convict is arguably Frederick Ward.
-In 1856, he was sentenced to several years’ hard labour on the island for moving stolen horses.
+In 1856, he was sentenced to ten years’ hard labour on the island for moving stolen horses.
 Four years into his sentence, Ward was released from Cockatoo Island, having received a ticket-of-leave for good behaviour.
 His pardon was conditional on him checking in for muster at the police station in Mudgee every three months.

 Soon after his release, Ward fell in love with and married Worimi woman Mary Ann Bugg.
 Later, he accompanied Bugg to her father’s farm near Dungog for the birth of their child.
 In doing so, he missed his muster.
 Consequently, Ward’s ticket-of-leave was revoked and, owing to changes to the penal regulations in 1863, he was required to serve out the remaining six years of his sentence.
 For attending muster on a ‘borrowed’ horse, Ward’s sentence was extended by three years.